340:40-9-2. Case changes

 (1) Examples of when the worker completes Form 10EB004E, include:

 (A) a decrease in the family share copayment;

 (B) an incorrect birth date being entered; or

 (2) The worker enters correct data into the system for the current month prior to submitting Form 10EB004E.

-(3) After submitting Form 10EB004E to the FS EPS Unit, the worker documents in case notes the months included in the supplement, the reason Form 10EB004E was needed, and the date it was submitted.
+(3) After submitting Form 10EB004E to the FS EPS Unit, the worker documents the months included in the supplement, the reason Form 10EB004E was needed, and the date it was submitted in FACS Case Notes.

 5. (a) The worker documents in FACS Case Notes: